 Leithold, The Calculus with Analytic Geometry.

 STUDENT HANDOUTS: Please note that any information provided by your instructor supersedes these data.

 RESOURCES ON THE WEB:

 ACADEMIC CONDUCT: Academic honesty and mutual respect (student with student and instructor with student) are expected in this course.
 Mutual respect means being on time for class and not leaving early, being prepared to give full attention to class work, not reading newspapers or other material in class, not using cell phones or pagers during class time, and not looking at another student's work during exams.
 Academic misconduct, as defined by the Student Judicial Code, will not be treated lightly.

-CAAR STATEMENT: If you have specific physical, psychiatric, or learning disabilities and require accomodations, please let your instructor know early in the semester so that your learning needs may be appropriately met.
-You will need to provide documentation of your disability to the CAAR (Center for Access Ability Resources) Office located in the Health Services Building, 4th floor.
+DRC STATEMENT: If you have specific physical, psychiatric, or learning disabilities and require accomodations, please let your instructor know early in the semester so that your learning needs may be appropriately met.
+You will need to provide documentation of your disability to the DRC (Disability Resource Center) Office located in the Health Services Building, 4th floor.

 Study for Success.
 Perhaps the single most important factor in your success in this course is your study habits .
 This is a fast paced course, with little room for catching up if you fall behind.
 Successful students have good time management skills.
 Set aside at least three nights a week to study the topics and work the homework problems.
 Do not wait until exam time to try to learn new material.